devpunks/snuggsi/README.md

 ### Global `event` Listeners

-`event` handlers can be any function _(i.e.`onclick=eatBacon`)_.
+`event` handlers can be any function and can be placed on any child elements and also the custom element itself _(i.e.`onclick=eatBacon`)_.
 However, You will not have to explicitly set the handler in HTML when you follow native naming conventions.
 This is the magic behind Global `event` Listeners.
-They register themselves for you!
+They register themselves onto the custom element for you!
 As a convenience the global even captures all children events of the same name.

 P.S.__**YES** the event will _autobind_ `this` to the current custom element instance. :tada: